 IPv6

-CESNET has been working with IPv6 since 1999 when it launched the first experimental IPv6 backbone.
-Since 2004, we have provide the IPv6 as a common service, fully comparable to IPv4.
+CESNET has been working with IPv6 since 1999, when we launched our first experimental IPv6 backbone.
+Since 2004, we have offered IPv6 as a standard service, fully comparable to IPv4.

 Topologie IPv6 sítě

-We are connected both to the IPv6 network of the GÉANT project and to production IPv6 Internet.
-Since 2004, we have been offering IPv6 in our backbone as a common service available at all points of presence.
+We are connected to both the GÉANT IPv6 network and the global IPv6 Internet.
+Since 2004, we have been providing IPv6 as a standard service across all our points of presence in the CESNET2 backbone.

 Technical steps